ibm-js/delite/docs/Invalidating.md

 Depending on the complexity of your widget you might or might not need to rely on `delite/Invalidating`.

-Before proceeding checkout [setup page](setup.md) on how to setup a project using delite.
+Before proceeding, checkout [setup page](setup.md) on how to setup a project using delite.
 This will be required to leverage the samples from this page.

 ##### Table of Contents
 [Setting Up Invalidating](#setting)